zixiaowang123/full_stack_project/README.md

    pictures that were not generated from code.
 These things cannot be easily recreated if they are deleted.

- - The `_output` folder, on the other hand, contains dataframes and figures that are generated from code.
+ - The `_output` folder, on the other hand, contains figures that are generated from code.
 The entire folder should be able to be deleted, because the code can be run again, which would again generate all of the contents.